camunda/feel-scala/CONTRIBUTING.md

 * `build` - changes to the build (e.g. to Maven's `pom.xml`)
 * `ci` - changes to the CI (e.g. to GitHub-related configs)

+## Guide for common contributions

+If you're new and want to contribute to the project, check out the following step-by-step guides for common contributions.

+### Adding a new built-in function

+The built-in functions are grouped by their main argument type, following the DMN specification.

+Example: Add a new string function `reverse(value: string): string`

+* Implement the function in [StringBuiltinFunctions.scala](src/main/scala/org/camunda/feel/impl/builtin/StringBuiltinFunctions.scala)
+  * Add a new private method `reverseFunction` and use the method `builtinFunction()`
+  * `params` returns the argument list: `params = List("value")`
+  * `invoke` is called when the function is invoked
+  * It uses pattern-matching for the function parameters, the parameter order is the same in the argument list: `invoke = { case List(ValString(value)) => ??? }`
+  * Return the function result `ValString(value.reverse)`
+  * If the function can't return a successful result, return `ValError("something went wrong")` instead
+* Verify the behavior by writing test cases in [BuiltinStringFunctionsTest.scala](src/test/scala/org/camunda/feel/impl/builtin/BuiltinStringFunctionsTest.scala)
+  * Add a new test case following the pattern: `"A reverse() function" should "return a string in reverse order" in { ??? }`
+  * Add more test cases for other results, alternative parameters, or covering edge cases
+  * Group all test cases for a method using `it should "return null if the argument is not a string" in { ??? }`
+  * Add one test case that invokes the function with named arguments: `reverse(value: "adnumac")`
+* Run all tests to verify the behavior
+* Run the Maven build to format the code
+* Open a pull request and link to the FEEL issue
+* Then, document the function in the [Camunda docs](https://docs.camunda.io/docs/next/components/modeler/feel/builtin-functions/feel-built-in-functions-introduction/)
+  * Navigate to the page [String functions](https://docs.camunda.io/docs/next/components/modeler/feel/builtin-functions/feel-built-in-functions-string/)
+  * Click on `Edit this page` at the bottom
+  * Add the function to the page, describe the behavior, and provide a few examples
+  * Open a pull request and link to the FEEL issue and your pull request

 ## Public API and backward compatibility

 The FEEL engine is integrated into Camunda 7 and Camunda 8.
 It's important to keep the public API stable and stay backward compatible to avoid breaking the integration in Camunda 7/8 or the userspace (i.e. the application that uses FEEL expressions).